 TV stand: Our tv right now is currently sitting on an upside down Rubbermaid bin (I know, classy right?!
 LOL!).
 I think it goes without saying that it’s gotta go!
 We’re actually planing to mount our tv on the wall, but I still like the idea of having something below it to anchor it.
 It’ll also serve as a place to display a few photos & other decorative items.

 Since we’re working with an open floor plan, we’ll be carrying the colour scheme from the bathroom into the bedroom.
-We’ll be painting the walls in PARA Sterling Spoon (PF71).
+We’ll be painting the walls in PARA Sterling Spoon (PF71) but we are unsure about the floor type and colours.
+I imagine that although we will have carpet in the living room and bedrooms for warmth and comfort, we will have a solid floor in most other rooms, due to the fact that a solid floor is much easier to clean with products like the Bissell multi-surface cleaning formula.
 Since the barn doors we built for our closet can be seen from the bedroom space, we’re working in accents throughout the room to play off the colour -PARA Pixie Pop (PF3).
 Think bedding, accent pillows, window coverings, etc…

 We’ve created an inspiration board to help visualize how it’ll all come together.